TULIP & BLOSSOM Study

 This research study seeks to understand how daily positive emotions (such as joy, gratitude, and pride) and experiences of social support in daily life influence psychological and physiological experiences of stress during pregnancy.
 To advance this knowledge, we will use mobile health technology, including smartphone apps and wearable biosensors, to track daily life emotions, experiences, and physiology during pregnancy.

-Wear a wristband device (similar to a 'smart watch') for 8 days to monitor your heart rate and physical activity.
+Participants completed 2 study visits at the CSUDH campus (Carson, CA) and 8 days of answering daily surveys using a smartphone app.
+They also wore a wristband device (similar to a 'smart watch') for 8 days to monitor their heart rate and physical activity.